llvm-project/llvm-project-phab/clang-tools-extra/docs/clang-tidy/index.rst

    :maxdepth: 1

    The list of clang-tidy checks <checks/list>
+   The list of clang-tidy checks including auto fixes <checks/list-fix>

 :program:`clang-tidy` is a clang-based C++ "linter" tool.
 Its purpose is to provide an extensible framework for diagnosing and fixing typical programming